akdh/ingresDocs/geospatial/functions/pointonsurface/pointonsurface.markdown

 Alias: ST_POINTONSURFACE

-Returns a point on g.
+Returns one of the points in g.

 ## Example ##